 This course is designed to introduce students to Outdoor Education and the main emphasis will be to care for themselves, others and the environment.
-The course covers the activities of surfing, rock climbing, team building, aquatic activities and bushwalking.
+The course covers the activities of surfing, rock climbing, team building, aguatic activities and bushwalking.
 Equipment and instruction for some activities are provided by outside agencies.
 This course culminates in a one day Lancelin Beach visit that is not assessed and not compulsory.
 It is held at the end of Term 4 and students from both Semester 1 and Semester 2 will be invited.

-OUTDOOR EDUCATION (choose one semester only) OED10

-Pre Requisite - Complete a 400m swim
+OED10 OUTDOOR EDUCATION (choose one semester only) Pre Requisite - Complete a 400m swim in 10 minutes and float unassisted for 10 minutes.

-This course is a participation based course that is designed to help the student feel confident in the outdoors.
-The course covers Canadian canoeing, roping, navigation, camp cooking, camp craft and archery.
-The course culminates in a three day camp that is not assessed and is not compulsory.
-Students will be invited to attend the camp based on their performance during the semester (a mark of 65% or better).
-The camp will cost approximately \$80 per student.
+This course is a participation based course that is designed to help the students feel confident in the outdoors.
+The course covers Canadian canoeing, surfing, basic first aid, roping, camp cooking and camp craft skills.
+The course culminates in a three day camp that is not assessed and not compulsory.
+Students will be invited to attend the camp based on their behaviour, participation and performance during the semester (a mark of 65% or better).
+The cost of the camp is approximately \$80 per student.